 Alabama Adjustments to Income

-* Payments Made to Alabama PACT or College Education Savings Plan - Beginning January 1, 2008 you can deduct up to $5,000 ($10,000 if filing joint) per year for payments made to the Alabama Prepaid Affordable Tuition Program (PACT) or the Alabama College Education Savings Program.
+* Alabama College Counts 529 Fund or Alabama Prepaid Affordable College Tuition Program (PACT) - you can deduct up to $5,000 or $10,000 if married Filing jointly per year for contributions made to the Alabama Prepaid Affordable College Tuition Program (PACT) or the Alabama College Counts 529 Fund.

-* Health Insurance Deduction for Certain Employer Provided Plans - Alabama resident taxpayers may deduct from their Alabama gross income 100% of the amounts that they pay as health insurance premiums as part of an employer provided health insurance plan who are employed by an employer that has less than 25 employees and earns no more than $50,000.00 of wages and reports no more than $75,000.00 of adjusted gross income on their Alabama individual income tax return ($150,000.00 if Married Filing Joint).
+* Health Insurance Premium Deduction- Alabama resident taxpayers may deduct from their Alabama gross income 100% of the amounts that they pay as health insurance premiums as part of an employer provided health insurance plan who are employed by an employer that has less than 25 employees and earns no more than $50,000.00 of wages and reports no more than $75,000.00 of adjusted gross income on their Alabama individual income tax return ($150,000.00 if Married Filing Joint).

 * This deduction may be taken if you moved in connection with your job or business and your new workplace in Alabama is at least fifty (50) miles farther from your old residence than your old workplace was from your former residence.
 If you had no former workplace, your new workplace must be at least fifty (50) miles from your old residence.

 * Only expenses incurred in the moving of household goods and personal effects from the former residence to the new residence and traveling expenses, including lodging while en route to the new location are deductible.

 ** Expenses which are no longer deductible include the cost of meals while en route to the new location, pre-move house hunting trips, temporary living expenses, closing costs of selling the old house, costs of purchasing a new house, and costs incurred in settling an unexpired lease.

 *** If you meet the requirements complete and attach Federal Form 3903 to figure the amount of moving expenses.